 Windows can be one of your home’s most attractive features.
 Windows provide views, day lighting, ventilation, and solar heating in the winter.
 Unfortunately, they can also account for 10% to 25% of your heating bill.
 During the summer, sunny windows make your air conditioner work two to three times harder.
-If you live in the Sun Belt, look into new solar control spectrally selective windows, which can cut the cooling load by more than half.

 Buying New Windows